ImageMagick v6 Examples --

 non-perspective

-Then open the calibration image with Hugin, set the panoramic mapping to rectilinear (on the last tab page) and store the project.
-Open the Hugin project file (which is a plain text file with the extension PTO) with a text editor and supply a point list.
+For a serious calibration, it is recommendable to manually edit the Hugin project file and define the point coordinates and point sets by other means.
+The project file is a plain text file with the extension PTO, you can open it with a simple text editor and supply a point list.
 A single line in its section # control points looks like this:

 c n0 N0 x175.0 y87.8 X1533.3 Y62.6 t3

-where x, y are the pixel coordinates in the source image and X, Y are the point coordinates in the target image -- which actually are two versions of the same image in this special case.
+where x, y are the pixel coordinates in the source image (left image on the tab) and X, Y are the pixel coordinates in the target image (right image on the tab) – which are actually two versions of the same image in this special case.
 (Usually these would be two different images lying next to each other in a panorama.)
 The intro c n0 N0 is standard code and the trailer t3 is the numbering of the associated straight line, starting with the index 3.
-As you can take from the above example, the point coordinates may have fractional parts.
+As you can take from the above example, the pixel coordinates may have fractional parts.

 [IM Output]